jidongxiao/CSCI1200-DataStructures/labs/11_hash_tables/README.md

 **To complete this checkpoint**: Show a TA these additions and the test output.

-## Checkpoint 3,4,5,6: Separate Chaining Hash Table (Yes, it's Checkpoint 3,4,5,6, as there are 3 extra credits for make this program work.)
+## Checkpoint 3,4,5,6: Separate Chaining Hash Table (Yes, it's Checkpoint 3,4,5,6, as there are 3 extra credits for making this program work.)

 *estimate: 30-40 minutes*